andrew/ultimate-awesome/README.md

 - [awesome-data-science-development](https://github.com/praneshkrishnan/awesome-data-science-development) - :robot: Awesome list of libraries, frameworks, softwares and tools used in data science.
 - [awesome-lafs](https://github.com/private-facts/awesome-lafs) - A curated list of things related to Tahoe-LAFS and its wider ecosystem. .
 - [awesome-my](https://github.com/quanqiushoujila/awesome-my) - 常用插件.
+- [awesome-object-tracking](https://github.com/rahulrj/awesome-object-tracking) - Survey: A collection of AWESOME papers and resources on the latest research in Object Tracking.
 - [awesome-oneapi](https://github.com/rahulunair/awesome-oneapi) - An Awesome list of oneAPI projects.
 - [awesome-generative-ai](https://github.com/rajiv-chandra/awesome-generative-ai) - A curated list of all the Awesome Generative AI Resources I encountered.
 - [awesome-joomla](https://github.com/rajnishmsrit/awesome-joomla) - A curated list of awesome Joomla resources.